mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 Which is enough to make the application work again!

-Vendor lock-in seems to be a big concern among many people when it comes to cloud architectures heavily relying on cloud managed services, including serverless applications.
-While I don't necessarily share those concerns, and not sure if generic abstractions are the right way to go, Pulumi Cloud library can be one direction for the exploration.
+Vendor lock-in seems to be a big concern among many people when it comes to cloud architectures heavily relying on managed cloud services, including serverless applications.
+While I don't necessarily share those concerns and am not sure if generic abstractions are the right way to go, Pulumi Cloud library can be one direction for the exploration.

 The following picture illustrates the choice of the level of abstraction that Pulumi provides: